 Divine Liturgy: 10:00 AM

-Following the Divine Liturgy, around noon, we gather for a “coffee hour” with some light food, coffee and tea.
-Please join us for reverent and joyful worship, and please stay after the services for refreshment, food, and fellowship!
+Following the Divine Liturgy, we gather for a “coffee hour”.
+Please join us for reverent and joyful worship, and please stay after the services for refreshment and fellowship!

 Click here for more detailed Maps and Directions

 As the parish has grown, the need for space has become increasingly pressing.
 Being crowded is a blessing, but also a persistent inconvenience during both worship and fellowship hour, so we all voted unanimously to purchase land in Kernersville, in an excellent central Triad location.
 Through personal donations, fundraising efforts and assistance from the Diocese, the land has been fully paid off.
-We then mounted a successful Capital Campaign (please see our Raising the Cross website for more information), and we are expecting to begin building our new temple in 2018!
+We then mounted a successful Capital Campaign and we are expecting to break ground and begin building our new temple in 2021!

 Before all other deeds, remember about this great deed: that your children, innocent and pure children, take into their pure hearts the Law of God, the commandments of Christ, at least from the small amount of instruction that they can receive from you.